whyoleg/cryptography-kotlin/PLANS.md

 ## x.y.z plans:

 * [ ] compiler plugin to generate declarations with flatten parameters (related to 'general way to define algorithms')
+* [ ] Coroutines integration (for JDK engine to run on other dispatcher, to avoid blocking main thread) - is it needed?
 * [ ] Engines
     * [ ] AWS/GCP KMS provider
     * [ ] BorringSSL engine (MPP)